SnowConvert: Function References for Teradata¶

 Definition¶

-The first day of January with ISO year which is used to calculate the result of the PUBLIC.YEAR_BEGIN_ISO_UDF
+The first day of January in the ISO calendar year, which is used by the PUBLIC.YEAR_BEGIN_ISO_UDF

 FUNCTION PUBLIC.FIRST_DAY_JANUARY_OF_ISO_UDF(INPUT TIMESTAMP_TZ)